alexvoronov/gcdc-asn1/README.md

-Here's how three examples from the Annex A of the UPER standard (pages 44-53 of [ITU X.691 11/2008](http://www.itu.int/rec/dologin_pub.asp?lang=e&id=T-REC-X.691-200811-I!!PDF-E&type=items)) would be encoded in Java.
+Here's how three examples from the Annex A of the UPER standard ([ITU X.691](https://www.itu.int/rec/T-REC-X.691/en)) would be encoded in Java.

 ### Example 1: Without restrictions or extension markers

-See this code in action as a part of [asn1-uper](https://github.com/alexvoronov/geonetworking/tree/master/asn1-uper) test suite in [UperEncoderExample1BasicTest.java ](https://github.com/alexvoronov/geonetworking/blob/master/asn1-uper/src/test/java/net/gcdc/asn1/uper/UperEncoderExample1BasicTest.java).
+See this code in action as a part of [asn1-uper](https://github.com/alexvoronov/gcdc-asn1/tree/master/asn1-uper) test suite in [UperEncoderExample1BasicTest.java](https://github.com/alexvoronov/gcdc-asn1/blob/master/asn1-uper/src/test/java/net/gcdc/asn1/uper/UperEncoderExample1BasicTest.java).

 ASN.1: